Dave-team/Knowledge-base/Tools.md

 - Whilst reading, highlight passages on Kindle (we can also add notes here).
 On Calibre, we can open 'My clippings'.
 We can also 'Fetch Annotations' (Send to Device > Fetch Annotations) to work on annotations directly from Calibre without having the Kindle connected
 - Alternative way to handle highlights: Clippings.io (free) and ReadWise (paid)

+Anne Pro 2:
+Connecting Anne Pro 2 to iPad: Turn on Bluetooth on the back of keyboard.
+Press FN2 + 1 to set Bluetooth connection 1 and then connect

 ## Apps
 ### Productivity
 Todoist